 Bloom Time: Mid spring until the early fall

 Oenothera albicaulis is an annual plant with an erect stem that grows up to 1.5 feet (45 cm) tall.
 Basal leaves are up to 2 inches (5 cm) long and can be either entire and oblanceolate or pinnatifid, even on the same plant.
-Flowers are with four petals, white, and become pink with age.
+Flowers have four white petals that become pink with age.

 It is grown as an annual plant, so it has no USDA hardiness zone.